Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 Table~\ref{TABLE1} summarizes all measured wear rates, including results for two silica glass surfaces sliding on P100 corundum (from Ref.~\cite{Xu2025TL}).
 It also lists approximate friction coefficients for all cases, the detailed acquisition of which is described further below.
 Since the friction coefficient for the abrasive corundum counterface is smaller than for granite 1-runs ($\sim 0.6$ compared to $\sim 0.9$), while the wear rate is 17–34 times higher, we can safely conclude that plowing contributes negligibly to the friction for granite sliding on granite.
 Overall, no (positive) correlation between wear rate and friction coefficients can be identified from Table~\ref{TABLE1}.

 Even though the wear rate is small for granite on granite in 100-runs, the friction coefficient is close to unity.
 Assuming that the points of contact are predominantly in plastic flow --- an assumption that will be supported by both molecular dynamics simulations and the theoretical treatment presented further below --- one may conclude that the interfacial shear stresses are of similar order of magnitude as the penetration hardness, which is about 10--15~GPa.
 We suggest that such large stresses can only be obtained when covalent or ionic bonds (e.g., Si–O–Si) form across the interface, leading to cold-welded-like contacts.
+Cold welding between gauge particles, and between the particles and the walls, may also occur.